alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/3-connect-vui-to-code.md

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/3-2-configuration-tab._TTH_.png" />

 3.  **Select the "AWS Lambda ARN" option for your endpoint.** You have the ability to host your code anywhere that you would like, but for the purposes of simplicity and frugality, we are using AWS Lambda. ([Read more about Hosting Your Own Custom Skill Web Service](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service).)
-With the AWS free tier, you get 1,000,000 free requests per month, up to 3.2 million seconds of compute time per month.
+With the AWS Free Tier, you get 1,000,000 free requests per month, up to 3.2 million seconds of compute time per month.
 Learn more at https://aws.amazon.com/free/.
+In addition, Amazon now offers [AWS Promotional Credits for developers who have live Alexa skills that incur costs on AWS related to those skills](https://developer.amazon.com/alexa-skills-kit/alexa-aws-credits).

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/3-3-aws-lambda-arn._TTH_.png" />

-4.  **Select "North America" or "Europe" as your geographical region.** IMPORTANT: Make sure you select the same region that you created your Lambda.
+4.  **Select "North America" or "Europe" as your geographical region.** IMPORTANT: Make sure you select the same region that you created your Lambda in.
 Remember, Alexa skills using AWS Lambda can only run in N. Virginia (North America) and Ireland (Europe).

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/3-4-choose-region._TTH_.png" />